jayashibus/giftredeem/README.md

 ![Screenshot](HomePage.png)

 Entered staff id will be validated in the backend.
-If the team haven't collected the gift yet then Gift redeem page will show with Redeem Gift button.
+If the team haven't collected the gift yet then Gift redeem page will show witnph Redeem Gift button.

 ![Screenshot](RedeemPage.png)